Daniel Conahan

-Daniel Owen Conahan Jr. (born May 11, 1954) is an American convicted murderer, rapist, and suspected serial killer.
-Conahan was convicted of one murder, but has been linked to a dozen murders, mostly of transients seeking employment and gay men in the Charlotte County, Florida area in what came to be known as the Hog Trail Murders.
+Daniel Owen Conahan Jr. (May 11, 1954 – September 10, 2026), dubbed the Hog Trail Killer, was an American convicted murderer, rapist and suspected serial killer.
+He was convicted of one murder, but has been linked to a dozen murders, mostly of transients seeking employment and gay men in the Charlotte County, Florida, area in what came to be known as the Hog Trail Murders.
 Conahan has also been named the prime suspect in the additional murders of eight men, collectively referred to as the Fort Myers Eight, who were discovered in a mass grave site in 2007.
+Conahan was executed by lethal injection on September 10, 2026, after spending nearly 27 years on death row.

 Early life and career

-Daniel Conahan was born on May 11, 1954, in Charlotte, North Carolina, to a middle-class family and moved with his parents to Punta Gorda, Florida, shortly after his birth.
+Conahan was born in Charlotte, North Carolina, on May 11, 1954, to a middle-class family and moved with his parents to Punta Gorda, Florida, shortly after his birth.
 When he was a teenager, he discovered he was homosexual; this displeased his parents, who sent him to several psychiatrists.
-Conahan frequently told friends that his sexuality was not a disease and how he was angered by having been mistreated and traumatised by his parents for his homosexuality.
+Conahan frequently told friends that his sexuality was not a disease and how he was angered by having been mistreated and traumatized by his parents for his homosexuality.
 "It wasn't the kind of thing you were open about in the 1970s," Conahan later told investigators.
 "But I found a gay bar, and if I got there early, they wouldn't card me.
 Being gay is part of God's plan, too."
-He graduated Miami Norland High School in 1973 where classmates later described Conahan as a quiet loner, participating in school activities sporadically, and joined the United States Navy in 1977, stationed at Naval Station Great Lakes in Illinois.
+He graduated Miami Norland High School in 1973 where classmates later described Conahan as a quiet loner, participating in school activities sporadically, and joined the United States Navy in 1977, and was stationed at Naval Station Great Lakes in Illinois for technical schooling.

-In 1978, he was nearly court-martialed for taking fellow Naval officers off base for sex, and was discharged a few months later after getting into a fight with a man upon whom he had attempted to force oral sex.
+In 1978, he was disciplined under the Uniform Code of Military Justice (UCMJ) for taking fellow Naval personnel off base for sex, and was discharged a few months later after getting into a fight with a man upon whom he had attempted to force oral sex.
 After his Navy discharge, Conahan stayed in Chicago for thirteen years before moving back to Punta Gorda to live with his elderly parents in 1993.
-In 1995, he became a licensed practical nurse, graduating at the top of his class from Charlotte Vocational-Technical Center and was employed by Charlotte Regional Medical Center in Punta Gorda.
+In 1995, he became a licensed practical nurse, graduating at the top of his class from Charlotte Vocational-Technical Center, and was employed by Charlotte Regional Medical Center in Punta Gorda.
 Conahan spent the majority of his spare time frequenting gay bars.
 "I learned there are a lot of hitchhikers on U.S. 41 from North Port to Fort Myers, and some of them were looking to perform sex acts for money," he told detectives.